-We want to know how the tools are used and if they're working well, not what you're building with the tools.
-If you suspect that the telemetry is collecting sensitive data or that we're insecurely or inappropriately handling data, file an issue in the dotnet/cli repo issues for investigation.
+The .NET team wants to know how the tools are used and if they're working well, not what you're building with the tools.
+If you suspect that the telemetry is collecting sensitive data or that the data is being insecurely or inappropriately handled, file an issue in the dotnet/cli repository for investigation.

 Published data is available quarterly and are listed at .NET Core SDK Usage Data.
 The columns of a data file are:

 †The Occurrences column displays the aggregate count of that command's use for that row's metrics that day.

 ‡Typically, the Geography column displays the name of a country.
 In some cases, the continent of Antarctica appears in this column, either due to researchers using .NET Core in Antarctica or incorrect location data.

 Additional datasets are posted using a standard URL format.
 Replace